 - 1 tablespoon pure vanilla extract

-- 1 teaspoon baking powder
+- 1 teaspoon

-- 1 teaspoon baking soda
+- 1 teaspoon

-- Add the gluten free flour, baking powder and baking soda and process for another 30 seconds or so, or until all ingredients are well blended.
+- Add the gluten free flour, baking powder and baking soda to the blender and process for another 30 seconds or so, or until all ingredients are well blended.